 Demolition is a logistical and legislative minefield which is why it’s always advisable to outsource to a trusted demolition service in your area.
 They will be able to identify any barriers to demolition such as the presence of asbestos or the support of adjoining structures which might delay or impede demolition.
 It’s also a good idea to check the land drainage before the wrecking ball swings, especially if you’re planning on building a larger home than the one that previously occupied the space.

 Provided there are no deep cellars, the foundations for the new building should be able to be cut from the old foundations.
 Don’t forget that utilities will also need to be cut off prior to demolition.
-It’s a good idea to get ahead of this as soon as possible, as utility companies can be notoriously slow to action.
+It’s a good idea to get ahead of this as soon as possible, as utility companies can be notoriously slow to act.

 Step 3: Rebuilding